lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 =============================================

 **Select Query Type**
-The default landing page will be "DP0.2 Catalogs."
+The default landing page will be the one for "DP0.2 Catalogs."
-There, you have two types of queries: "UI Assisted" (amounting to single-table queries), or "ADQL Queries".
+There, you have two types of queries: "UI Assisted" (amounting to single-table queries - default), or "ADQL Queries".

 Once you selected the choice of data repository, you can select either to conduct your query.
 Each of these options has a different user interface, covered in the sections below.